 Which vaccines are covered?

-VFC providers can order most routine childhood vaccines.
+VFC providers can order most routine childhood vaccines that protect against serious diseases.
 New vaccines, including combination vaccines approved by the FDA and recommended by the ACIP, are also supplied to enrolled providers through the VFC Program.

 What children are eligible?